EvilAngel00/TWEB-Project01/documentation/Technical Documentation.md

 In other words, typing a command like `bower install jquery` will download a jquery package which contains all the needed files to use jquery in a project.
 The installation in itself isn’t really helpful, since it’s not hard to download something manually on a website, what is interesting is that we can automatically upgrade an old package just by typing a command like `bower update jquery`.

-## Technologies used in the project
+## Technologies used in the project aka Development

 In this chapter, we will present all the technologies that are used around the project.
 That means, what we had to learn in order to use and deploy efficiently our project.